The bottom line — comparison table for the three swing-friendly firms

 Watch out for firms that prohibit weekend holds

-Our individual firm files do not explicitly state whether weekend holds are allowed for these three firms.
-Therefore, whichever firm you choose, always confirm in the latest official terms whether weekend holds and news holds are permitted.
-This is the most important pre-contract check, since it determines whether a swing strategy can work at all.
+Our firm profiles do not state weekend-hold permissions for these three firms, so whichever one you choose, confirm in the latest official terms whether weekend and news holds are allowed.
+It is the single most important check before you pay, because it decides whether a swing strategy can work at all.

 Three criteria for choosing